Axia-Tech/AXIA-wiki/docs/learn/learn-nominator.md

 a very large graph mapping nominators to their respective validators.
 This "solution set" is computed off-chain and submitted to the chain, which means it must fit in a single block.
 If there are a large number of nominators, this means that some nominators must be eliminated.
-Currently, nominators are sorted by amount of DOT staked and those with more DOT are prioritized.
-This means that if you are staking with a small amount of DOT, you may not receive rewards.
+Currently, nominators are sorted by amount of SOLAR staked and those with more SOLAR are prioritized.
+This means that if you are staking with a small amount of SOLAR, you may not receive rewards.
 This minimal amount is dynamic based on the number of validators, number of nominators, amount nominated, and other factors.